L’Occitane Review: The Best In Skin Care?

 L’Occitane Immortelle Precious Cream Review

 Immortelle essential oil is a fairly new discovery in the world market.
 It has swiftly become one of the most well-known for wound healing and skincare uses.
 This oil is very precious and can be quite expensive.
 This is because a huge number flowers is required to extract just one kilo of oil.
-The immortelle oil works by promoting skin cell regeneration and increasing blood flow to the capillaries underneath the skin.
-This cream is firming, plumps up the skin and smooths out wrinkles.
+The oil works by promoting skin cell regeneration and increasing blood flow to the capillaries underneath the skin.
+The L’Occitane immortelle precious cream is firming, plumps up the skin and smooths out wrinkles.

 It is not as rich in immortelle as you’d expect for a product in which it is advertised as the star, and I happen to think there are better facial creams out there at this price point.
 For example, the Estee Lauder Revitalizing Supreme+ Global Anti-Aging Cell Power Crème.
 However, it smells amazing and has transformed the skin of many reviewers.